lambrospetrou/lambrospetrou.github.io/src/_posts/2023-10-22-cicd-amazon-aws-codeguru-profiler.md

 We had one pipeline with 4 stages, including 3 deployment environments (`beta`, `gamma`, `production`).
 All the environments were in the US.

 The `source packages` column is a collection of Git repositories that will trigger a pipeline execution on every push on the specified branches.
+Amazon doesn't use monorepos, therefore we could have multiple repositories (we call them packages) per service.

 The first stage, `build`, compiles the source code, runs a few static code analysis jobs, and builds the release artefacts.
 In our case, the artefacts were the Java `.jar` files, along with some configuration files.